vapor-ware/synse-docs/docs/server/user/tags.md

 All auto-generated tags will include an annotation component.
 The annotation will be [well-known and reserved](#annotation) from use in [user-defined tags](#user-defined).
-If a user-defined tag annotation conflicts with a reserved annotation name, an error will be returned.
+If a user-defined tag annotation conflicts with a reserved annotation name, an error is returned.

 ### User Defined

-User-defined tags may be specified for a device in the device's [configuration](../../sdk/configuration/device.md) itself.
+User-defined tags may be specified for a device in the device's [configuration](../../sdk/configuration/device.md).
 For example:

 ```yaml
 tags:
 - synse/fan-sensor
 ```

-If any component of a user-defined tag conflicts with a reserved name, an error will be returned.
+If any component of a user-defined tag conflicts with a reserved name, an error is returned.

 ## Formatting